maiska/qubes-doc.rtd/user/hardware/certified-hardware.rst

 |Photo of the NovaCustom NV41 Series|

 The `NovaCustom NV41 Series <https://novacustom.com/product/nv41-series/>`__ is a 14-inch
 custom laptop.
-It is certified for Qubes OS 4.
+It is certified for Qubes OS Release 4.

 Dasharo FidelisGuard Z690
 ^^^^^^^^^^^^^^^^^^^^^^^^^